 My first journals date to probably 1993 or so—I’ve gestured back to those on occasion here, but I’ve not transcribed them.
 I was a bit out of high school, had just started my first year of uni, and I ran into a crisis that led me to seeking after the Otherworlds and magic.
 Combined with a lack of access to reputable teachers, this decision led to some wacky hijinks and the usual paranoid stuff that happens to many folks who come at the occult for the first time.
 However, to put it more simply, in questioning what I wanted with my life, I found myself answering that I wanted “to live a magical life, to be magic.”

 I eventually found other, non-local folks in the heady days of the mid-‘90s online, and that meant encountering a lot of drama and a lot of internet ego and so forth and so on.
 I eventually fell away from online occult, pagan, magical communities and drifted into going back to uni after a point.
 And going to uni turned into going to grad school.
 And so on.

-Eventually, the Morrigan asked me to share my experiences with people in some way.
+Eventually, one of my allies (The Morrigan) asked me to share my experiences with people in some way.
 At first, I think I talked myself into transcribing my journals and posting edited and redacted entries on a blog—this blog.
-A few people have paid attention, have liked the odd entry, have decided to follow the blog, and to you I extend my thanks and renewed greeting.
+A few people had paid attention, had liked the odd entry, had decided to follow the blog, and to you I extended my thanks and renewed greeting.
 However, I’m well aware that this blog and these entries have probably remained rather opaque over the months I’ve kept up with this blog.
 In part, I’ve lacked the time and energy to devote to cleaning and organizing, let alone crafting fairly coherent posts that aren’t just transcribed entries.